The Gallery Farm

 The farm’s differing terrain, water source and layout provide a valuable comparison point within the local demonstration network, showing how MGT systems perform across multiple real-world agricultural environments.

-Clayton Jackson - Infrastructure & Fabrication | Jack & Jill’s Farm | Investor – MGT
+Clayton Jackson - Infrastructure & Fabrication | Higher Ground Farm | Investor – MGT

 Clayton Jackson is a builder, fabricator and former shipwright with a background in highly technical, precision-based construction.
 His experience includes shipwright work in Australia and China, where accuracy, durability and strict adherence to specification were essential in demanding marine environments.

-Jack & Jill’s Farm presents a number of real-world challenges that make it an ideal MGT demonstration site, including no access to mains power and public roads dividing the property into three separate fields.
+Higher Ground Farm presents a number of real-world challenges that make it an ideal MGT demonstration site, including no access to mains power and public roads dividing the property into three separate fields.
 These constraints require reliable, low-maintenance and energy-efficient infrastructure solutions, providing a strong test environment for MGT pumping, water and mechanical systems.

 Clayton is an investor in MGT and will play a key role in the local distribution, installation and servicing of MGT technology across the Mid North Coast.
 His combined experience in fabrication, construction and marine-grade engineering ensures MGT systems are installed to a high standard and designed for long-term reliability.

-Jack & Jill’s Farm will operate as a live MGT demonstration site, allowing farmers, councils and industry stakeholders to see MGT technology performing under constrained and off-grid farm conditions alongside nearby demonstration properties.
+Higher Ground Farm will operate as a live MGT demonstration site, allowing farmers, councils and industry stakeholders to see MGT technology performing under constrained and off-grid farm conditions alongside nearby demonstration properties.

 This diversity allows systems to be tested, refined and demonstrated under real operating conditions rather than controlled or theoretical environments.